aimms/function-reference/model-handling/model-edit-functions/me_setannotation.rst

     *runtimeId*
         An element in the set :aimms:set:`AllIdentifiers` referencing a runtime identifier.

-    *attr*
+    *key*
-        An element in the set :aimms:set:`AllAttributeNames`
+        A string that is a valid annotation key.

-    *txt*
+    *value*
         The text to be assigned.
-Using the empty string will effectively delete the attribute from the runtime identifier.

 Return Value
 ------------